unahouExosite/docs/murano/get-started/solutions/exampleapp/README.md

 Although your new solution is configured, it is not yet live.
 We will build and deploy the solution in the next steps...

-# Step 3: Install the Exosite CLI and tools
+# Step 3: Install the Murano CLI and tools

 Open a terminal window and navigate to the git repository folder you cloned in step 1 (has the Solutionfile.json file in it).
 Install npm and ensure you have the latest version: